k78ma/quartz/content/4A/MTE 484/Emulation Control Design.md

 Two strategies of control design in DT:
 1. Direct design of $D[z]$ in DT, such as [[IOP with SPA]]
+    - Transient specs will be satisfied at the end of the sample points
+    - Closed-loop stability at the sample points
 2. **Emulation design:** Design $C(s)$ in CT, and then approximate $C(s)$ with $D[z]$ in DT

 This is done through this series of steps.
 First, starting from the frequency domain $C(s)$, we use [[State Space Realization|state space realization]] to switch to the time domain: